All Episodes

 No special treatment.

-Well, if that's true, then we are gonna lay out for you tonight if we have equal justice, equal application of laws, we'll make it easy for Mr. Barr, and we'll name names and we'll also go over the crimes that should be investigated.
+Well, if that's true, then we are going to lay out for you tonight, if we have equal justice, equal application of laws, we'll make it easy for Mr. Barr.

-Um he said he would release as much as the Mueller report uh is possible following DOJ guidelines, and he said Mueller's gonna be allowed to finish his work.
+He said he would release as much as the Mueller report is possible following DOJ guidelines.

-It's almost supposedly done anyway, and the regulations uh Mueller could be only terminated for good cause, nothing big or job breaking down.
+And the regulations, Mueller could be only terminated for good cause, nothing big or jaw-breaking.

-Just like we know Comey's number two, Andrew McCabe is under a criminal investigation.
+Just like we know, Comey's number two, Andrew McCabe, is under a criminal investigation.

-Rod Rosenstein wants to make it easier to go after people in the media um and get their information.
+Rod Rosenstein wants to make it easier to go after people in the media and get their information.

-Uh that's not coming to happen.
+That's not going to happen.

 That's called freedom of the press.